ehmatthes/django-simple-deploy/docs/contributing.md

 ```
 - Run the project locally.
   - `(b_env)$ python manage.py runserver`
-  - Play around with the project.
+  - Play around with the project, and verify that it works on your system.
 - Deploy the project using django-simple-deploy:
   - `pip install django-simple-deploy`
   - Add `simple_deploy` to `INSTALLED_APPS`.